OMEGAZEROABSOLUTE/THESPIRAL/docs/rag_pipeline.md

 # Spiral RAG Pipeline

 The Spiral retrieval pipeline turns local documents into embeddings so queries can be answered with context.
-Files are placed under `sacred_inputs/` then parsed, embedded and inserted into the Chroma database.
+Files are placed under `sacred_inputs/`, then parsed, embedded, and inserted into the Chroma database.

 ## Steps

 1. Populate `sacred_inputs/` with text, Markdown or code files.
-Subfolders name an archetype.
+Subfolders denote an archetype.
 2. Parse the directory into chunks:
    ```bash
    python rag_parser.py --dir sacred_inputs > chunks.json